 An evaluation of this particular website revealed the following information:

 While these fields were not required to be filled in, in order for the application to be accepted, we were concerned that drivers might feel that they had to submit this information in order for their application to be processed or stand a better chance of being accepted by some companies.

 Although the site listed a number of trucking companies, we saw no indication as to

 Of greatest concern on this website we were evaluating was that we could find no link on the site detailing

-In fact, there was no credible third party verification on the site.
+In fact, on this particular driver recruiting site, there was no credible third party verification.